 You are going to instantly fall in love with this recipe.
-Unlike your traditional southern buttermilk biscuits that are full of flaky layers, sweet potato biscuits are soft like clouds and almost melt in your mouth!
+Unlike your traditional Cast iron skillet buttermilk biscuits or cheddar chive buttermilk biscuits that are full of flaky layers, sweet potato biscuits are soft like clouds and almost melt in your mouth!

 We are going to use a little bit of a different technique for these, unlike regular biscuits.
-No cutting in cold butter or buttermilk for this recipe - we are actually using MELTED butter instead!
-These are foolproof and easy and a staple recipe I know you will love.
+No cutting in cold butter or buttermilk for this recipe (similar to Jalapeño cheddar drop biscuits) - we are actually using MELTED butter instead!
+These are foolproof and easy and staple southern-style breakfast recipes I know you will love.
+Mixed together fresh sweet potato puree, milk, brown sugar, flour, and some spices and this is a biscuit recipe anyone can do!

 - Baking Powder - make sure you have fresh baking powder - like within the past 6 months.
 I write the date on the lid so I don't forget to replace it every 6 months, even if it isn't used all the way (and it usually isn't).
 If you have old baking powder, this will affect the rise of the biscuits - they will not turn out as tall and tender as they should.

-- Milk - I recommend using whole milk.
+- Milk - I recommend using whole milk only.

 Equipment Needed